scheinerman/Apportionments.jl/README.md

 If the file name is ommited, we use the `state-pops-2020.csv` file in the `data` directory.

-Users will typically not need to use the function; it is called by the `apportion` function.
+Users will typically not need to use this function; it is called by the `apportion` function.

 ## Methods